novaleafoahu/leafvillagedocs/content/docs/chapter1/_index.md

 ---

 ## Transferring and Maintenance

+ ❄️ ⛄ Before transplanting, ensure the dangers of **frost** are over and temperatures are consistently around 60 F degrees or higher. ⛄  ❄️

 After about a month of growth, the tomato plants will begin to look as pictured below.
 I simply kept with fertilizing, exposure to lights, and watering.
 At this stage, tomatoes may be prepped for transfer into the ground.